Ambiky

 Ambiky is a municipality in Madagascar.
-It belongs to the district of Belo sur Tsiribihina, which is a part of Menabe Region.
-The population of the commune was estimated to be approximately 2,000 in 2001 commune census.
+Administratively, it is part of the district of Belo sur Tsiribihina, in Menabe Region.
+The population of the commune was approximately 2,000 at the 2001 commune census.

 Only primary schooling is available.
 The majority 65% of the population of the commune are farmers, while an additional 34% receives their livelihood from raising livestock.
 The most important crop is rice, while other important products are cassava and sweet potatoes.
 Services provide employment for 1% of the population.

 History

 This town was captured by the French troops from Sakalava defenders in the end of August 1897 during the Franco-Hova Wars.
 The Sakalava king, Itoera was killed with both of his generals and many of his nobles.